jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 reveal a more detailed picture.

 The latest available data has been used throughout the audit.
-Theonly
+The only

 ```
 County Council’s Data Observatory